crowdsourcing-class/crowdsourcing-class.github.io/final-project-pitches.md

 layout: default
 img: brainstorm
 caption: Brain designed by <a href="http://www.thenounproject.com/marcusmichaels">Marcus Michaels</a> from the <a href="http://www.thenounproject.com">Noun Project</a>
-title: Final Project | Brainstorm 3 Ideas
+title: Project Pitches
-active_tab: homework
+active_tab: project
 ---